thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 ## Conclusion

 This post covered how to connect to a vRealize REST API using Windows PowerShell and print information about vRealize Blueprints.
-This was a revelation to myself and will definately make my life easier.
+This was a revelation to myself and will definitely make my life easier.
 Please leave a comment if you have any questions or feedback.
 Also, please let me know if this was useful, as I might continue this post with a series about common tasks that can be automated using the vRealize REST API... using PowerShell, of course!